explicit-robotics/Explicit-cpp/README.md

 Detailed documentation of the software can be [checked here](https://explicit-robotics.github.io/).

 # Licence
-The software is licenced by MIT under Case No. 24812 and and it's intended use is for academic and/or non-profit internal research purposes.
+The software is licenced by MITs and and it's intended use is for academic and/or non-profit internal research purposes.
 The licence can be found in our repository.

 # Expplicit-MATLAB
 If you are interested in the MATLAB version of this software, check out [Explicit-MATLAB](https://github.com/explicit-robotics/Explicit-MATLAB).